IDIAMath/idiamath.github.io/docs/question-match-properties.md

 ### Feedback variables
 We retrieve the student answer (function expression) and store it in the variable f.

 We then find the partial derivatives of the provided expression and create a **score** variable set it to 0.

-We evaluate the function at the randomly generate x and y values (which we named 'a' and 'b' in this case)
+the provided function is evaluated at the randomly generate x and y values (which we named 'a' and 'b' in this case)

+The variable question_procedure checks which of the 3 random questions that has been picked and further. we further increase the score if all three conditions of that question are met.

 ```maxima
 f:ans1;